5 Things casual Marvel fans should know before “Avengers: Endgame”

 1) Thanos’s whole deal

 Archvillain Thanos, the don dada of the MCU saga, once largely loomed in the background, projecting purple-tinted menace, before taking center stage in Infinity War.
-Played by Josh Brolin, he is an oversize, genetically engineered superhuman who seems to have recovered from an addiction to sitting down.
+Played by Josh Brolin, he is an oversize alien from the planet Titan who seems to have recovered from an addiction to sitting down.
 Thanos is obsessed with the physical embodiment of Death, and the idea of wiping out half of Earth’s population.
 By the end of Infinity War, he had actually succeeded in his apocalyptic goal, because he had been able to fill the knuckles of his golden glove (the Infinity Gauntlet) with the six Infinity Stones.

 2) Infinity Stones and those who covet them